hindutva/hindutva.github.io/content/main/books/chapekar_autobio.md

 Having made these preparations we waited (for the procession), but were informed that instead of passing the high road with great pomp it had taken a by-way.
 Thus our plan proved futile.
 Still, we hastened to attack the procession, but the onset did not prove as effective as we had wished.
 We desired to see at least one of the newly married couple (wounded and) taken to the hospital.

+On
-On learning this, many will be struck with our hard-heartedness, but after a little consideration all sensible persons will be obliged to admit that what we did was right.
-It is a rule laid down by the Shastras that the following are the four methods of overcoming any person :—Conciliation, presents, fomenting dissensions, and punishment..
-It is in accordance with that rule that my other castmen have been fighting the reformers.
+learning this, many will be struck with our hard-heartedness, but after a little consideration all sensible persons will be obliged to admit that what we did was right.
+It is a rule laid down by the Shastras that the following are the four methods of overcoming any person :—Conciliation, presents, fomenting dissensions, and punishment.
+It is in accordance with that rule that my other castemen have been fighting the reformers.
 The antagonistic parties are known as the Krishna and the Shukla parties.
 As, however, the Shukla party, being powerless to punish their opponents, is defied by them, we thought over the matter, and with a desire to take the power of chastisement into our own hands, made this initial effort (in that direction).
 But this our first experiment did not prove as successful as we had wished.

 Only a few ladies were hit.
 I, however, record that incident here, because these ladies must have a recollection of it.
 After this, we went to Bombay for Chaturmas.
 When leaving for that place, we appointed one (of us) to be the chief of our club, and having arranged that the members of the club should act under his lead and that he should treat them in accordance with the rules laid down by us, we departed.

 ### WE SEVERED CONNECTION WITH THE CLUB
 While we were away they collected several arms, viz., three old muskets, six swords and some sword-sticks, and showed them to us when we visited Poona for the Ganpati (festival).
 On